 Posted at 4:59 PM

 Today, U.S. Secretary of Commerce Wilbur Ross announced the affirmative preliminary determinations in the countervailing duty (CVD) investigations, finding that exporters of biodiesel from Argentina and Indonesia received countervailable subsidies of 50.29 to 64.17 percent and 41.06 to 68.28 percent, respectively.
-Commerce also determined that critical circumstances exist in the Argentina investigation, allowing for collection of duties for a retroactive period of 90 days prior to publication of the preliminary determination in the Federal Register.
+Commerce also determined that critical circumstances exist in the Argentina investigation, allowing for the collection of duties for a retroactive period of 90 days prior to publication of the preliminary determination in the Federal Register.

 “The U.S. values its relationships with Argentina and Indonesia, but even friendly nations must play by the rules,” said Secretary Ross.
 “The subsidization of goods by foreign governments is something that the Trump administration takes very seriously, and we will continue to evaluate and verify the accuracy of this preliminary determination.”